What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection

 \subsubsection{The Impact of the Different Backbones}

-For assessing the impact of the backbone network to the overall performance of our model, we conduct additional studies on CTW1500, Total-Text and ICDAR2015.
+For assessing the impact of the backbone network on the overall performance of our model, we conduct additional studies on CTW1500, Total-Text and ICDAR2015.
 The results are shown in Table~\ref{tab:bone}.
 As it shows, when equipped with VGG16, our proposed method has obtained slightly better results than with ResNet50.
-Same phenomenon has also been reported in~\cite{44,tmm4}.
+The same phenomenon has also been reported in~\cite{44,tmm4}.